iamtheyammer/fetch-ford-service-manuals/README.md

 ### Get data for your car

-This library requires some data about your car that's not available in the PTS GUI in order to fetch the correct manual.
+This script requires some data about your car that's not available in the PTS GUI in order to fetch the correct manual.

 1. If you haven't, purchase a PTS subscription from [here](https://www.motorcraftservice.com/Purchase/ViewProduct).
 The 72 hour subscription is fine.
 2. Once purchased, go to PTS: click [here](https://www.motorcraftservice.com/MySubscriptions), then click on your subscription title. ![how to open PTS](img/open-pts.png).